-There were many popular hairstyles that were trending back in the day, one of which was side-parted.
+Many popular hairstyles were trending back in the day, one of which was side-parted.
 Side-parted hairstyles were donned by both men and women in all types of hair, long or short, straight or curly.

 70s fashion had hints and traces of ethnic clothing and styles, majorly in the form of folk dresses that featured cultural designs and small traditional details from European folk outfits and motifs.

-Folk dresses were basically those inspired from classic rural dresses and village outfits.
-The 70s folklore dressing consisted of comfortable, soft and loose jackets and ponchos that had colorful prints, further accentuated with the help of embroidered patterns.
+Folk dresses were inspired by classic rural dresses and village outfits.
+The 70s folklore dressing consisted of comfortable, soft, and loose jackets and ponchos that had colorful prints, further accentuated with the help of embroidered patterns.